-After spending a number of years working in Australia’s geosynthetic engineering field, American Joseph Little has returned to the States and founded the environmental consulting firm, Little Environments LLC in Raleigh, North Carolina.
-Little has brought back considerable insight into the use of geosynthetics in shoreline applications—a major area of engineering in Australia.
-Following a meeting at a RESTORE Act gathering, he’s found a strong, complementary partner in Florida-headquartered Coastal Hydrology, Inc. for an application that both companies are close to but which they’ve historically approached from different directions: reef stability and health.
+After spending a number of years working in Australia’s geosynthetic engineering field, American Joseph Little returned to the States and founded the environmental consulting firm, Little Environments LLC in Raleigh, North Carolina.
+Little brought back considerable insight into the use of geosynthetics in shoreline applications—a major area of engineering in Australia.
+Following a meeting at a RESTORE Act gathering, he found strong partners in applications regarding reef stability and health.

-The two companies have now embarked on what they are calling the Waterways to Reefs Initiative, an initiative that is combining their experiences and expertise to utilize common spoils, such as from dredging and other coastal civil projects, to better support natural reefs and give municipalities and states more economical options for dealing with the waste their waterway activities generate.
+In 2013, Little co-developed the Waterways to Reefs Initiative, which sought to combine geosynthetics and reef experts to utilize common spoils, such as from dredging and other coastal civil projects.
+The aim was to better support natural reefs and give municipalities and states more economical options for dealing with the waste that their waterway activities generate.

-“The nature of this dynamic is that Joe has a lot of experience and insight with the use of geosynthetic containers—application and design,” says Cameron Morris, a Senior Project Manager for Coastal Hydrology.
+“The nature of this dynamic is that Joe has a lot of experience and insight with the use of geosynthetic containers—application and design,” said Cameron Morris, a Florida-based environmental engineer.
 “We bring ecosystem restoration and coastal habitat expertise.”

-Little stresses that this new initiative is not about providing standard artificial reefs but stabilizing natural materials like sand and rock to create an “artificially stabilized natural reef.”
+Little stressed that the initiative is not about providing standard artificial reefs but stabilizing natural materials like sand and rock to create an “artificially stabilized natural reef.”

-These are questions normally asked of reef restoration and protection, but the solutions have not been so diverse.
+These are questions normally asked of reef restoration and protection, but the solutions have not been too diverse.
+Little believed this was a mistake.

-Despite Little Environments’ background in geosynthetics, the plan is not to utilize only one approach.
-“You can’t be tied just to containers,” Little says.
+“You can’t be tied just to geosynthetic containers,” Little said.
 “You can consider traditional approaches like rock and aggregate too.”

 The point is to select an approach that will allow an ecosystem to be restored and to thrive.